JakubSarnik/geyser/README.md

 The repository contains a copy of CaDiCaL SAT solver by Armin Biere et al. (in `dep/cadical`) and a part of his Aiger library for manipulating and-inverter graphs (`dep/aiger`).
+Additionally, Catch2 is included for testing (`dep/catch2`).
 See the respective directories for licenses of those parts.